m-Py/anticlust/README.md

 #> 75 75
 ```

-Now, we wish to know how well the anticluster assignment worked.
 To get an intuition for how an anticluster looks like, we first plot the plants' characteristics by anticluster:

 ``` r
 par(mfrow = c(1, 2))